C4AI/Pira/Paraphrases/README.md

 - PTT5-Paraphraser: script for generating paraphrases in Portuguese

-Folder:

-- ptt5_paraphraser: requirements for loading the PTT5-Paraphraser model
+The PTT5-Paraphraser model is provided under request, given its size